redis/redis/deps/linenoise/README.markdown

 ## Terminals, in 2010.

-Apparently almost every terminal you can happen to use today has some kind of support for VT100 alike escape sequences.
+Apparently almost every terminal you can happen to use today has some kind of support for basic VT100 escape sequences.
 So I tried to write a lib using just very basic VT100 features.
-The resulting library appears to work everywhere I tried to use it.
+The resulting library appears to work everywhere I tried to use it, and now can work even on ANSI.SYS compatible terminals, since no

-Since it's so young I guess there are a few bugs, or the lib may not compile or work with some operating system, but it's a matter of a few weeks and eventually we'll get it right, and there will be no excuses for not shipping command line tools without built-in line editing support.
+VT220 specific sequences are used anymore.

 The library is currently about 1100 lines of code.
 In order to use it in your project just look at the *example.c* file in the source distribution, it is trivial.
 Linenoise is BSD code, so you can use both in free software and commercial software.